HaxeFoundation/intellij-haxe/README.md

 Same as for build.

 ### Test command
+Windows
 ```
-make test
+gradlew.bat test -PtargetVersion=<IDEA_VERSION>
 ```

-This will build and run the tests and display the JUnit report.
-Again, you can override the Idea version being tested against by overriding IDEA_VERSION.
+Mac/linux
 ```
-IDEA_VERSION=2016.3.4 make test
+./gradlew test -PtargetVersion=<IDEA_VERSION>
 ```
+This will build and run the tests and display the JUnit report.

 Use the hxcpp debugger
 ----------------------